Bill Root (bridge): Life

 Root was born in New York City and raised in Miami, Florida.
 He died at age 79 in Boca Raton, Florida.

+Root appeared as himself on the November 6, 1961 episode of the CBS game show To Tell the Truth.

 Jettison play

 One of the most famous hands in his books is a seven notrump contract requiring a very advanced jettison play.
 High cards often get in the declarer's way, that is they block the effective play of the hand.
 A solution to these blocking problems is to throw away high cards.
 This unblocking coup is known as the jettison play.